 From the Colosseum, the Roman Forum is right next door.
 This was the political and commercial centre of the Roman Empire, and walking through the ruined temples, arches, and senate buildings is like stepping back in time.
 Entry is included with your Colosseum ticket.
 Allow 3-4 hours total for both sites.

 For lunch, we can recommend Da Armando al Pantheon, a family-run trattoria that’s been going since 1961.
-It’s near the Pantheon and in the 2026 Michelin Guide, but still reasonably priced and unpretentious.
+It’s near the Pantheon and carries a Bib Gourmand in the 2026 Michelin Guide (the badge for good food at moderate prices, which is exactly the right note for a working lunch in Rome).
 Book ahead if you can.

 For your afternoon, head into the historic centre.
 It’s a 10-15 minute walk from the Forum, and this is where you’ll find some of Rome’s most famous landmarks packed into a walkable area.

-If you want a more structured afternoon, consider a food tour of Trastevere.
-This is one of Rome’s most characterful neighbourhoods, and eating your way through it with a local guide is a great way to spend an evening.
+If you want a more structured evening, consider a food tour of Trastevere.
+This is one of Rome’s most characterful neighbourhoods, and eating your way through it with a local guide is a good way to spend a few hours.
 See our guide to the best food tours in Rome for more options.

 Day 2: Vatican City